ShetlandJ/jsRecordStore/instructions.md

 ## Part C

-- The RecordCollector shouldn't be able to buy a Record if he can't afford it.
 - The RecordCollector should be able to view the total value of their collection
 - The RecordCollector should be able to view the total value of all records of a given Genre
 - The RecordCollector should be able to view their most valuable record.